jaimejim/jaimejim.github.io/_posts/2025-11-25-dynamic-mashups-ai-agents.markdown

 A quiet change that AI agents are bringing is how we think about user interfaces.
 The traditiona old concept of **web mashups** might make a comeback with AI Agents.
 When agents interact with APIs dynamically (with no a priori knowledge of the subset of APIs they will use), something more fluid emerges: interfaces that generate themselves based on what the agent discovers and decides to do!

-These **dynamic mashups** are such that the experience isn't predetermined by frontend code but composed in real-time as agents interact with services.
+These context-driven **dynamic mashups** are such that the experience isn't predetermined by frontend code but composed in real-time as agents interact with services.

 At [Ericsson Research](https://www.ericsson.com/en/blog/2025/11/network-apis-for-ai-agents), together with [Vonage](https://www.vonage.com), we've been exploring how [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) enables agents to access both Communications Platform as a Service (CPaaS) APIs and Network APIs.
 MCP is an open standard that lets AI systems discover and use external tools without manual integration.